Aarushi0010/30-days-of-coding/README.md

 # 30-days-of-coding
-Solving the 30 days of code challenge in hackathon
+Here are the solutions for the 30 days of code challenge in hackathon .

-Most of the questions are solved using C programming language .
+Feel free to ask anything related to it .

-Feel free to ask anything related to it . happy coding 😊
+happy coding 😊